yxanul/tinker_200m/README.md

 - Dataset streams from HuggingFace (no local download needed)
 - Eval set uses different seed from training set
 - QK normalization allows 5x higher learning rate (3e-3)
+- Each worker gets a unique shard of data (no repetition)

 ## License